-Applications can be made up until 30 November 2020 and the lender has until 31 December to approve or reject your application.
+Applications can be made up until 31 January 2021 and businesses who have borrowed less than their maximum can apply to top-up their existing loan.
 You also need to confirm that your business was not in financial trouble at 31 December 2019 and that you haven't been given a loan under one of the other coronavirus loan schemes (discussed below).